 In this case, giving some extra treats throughout the day will pose no harm to your pet and will instead boost its confidence and sense of purpose from an early age.

-To add an additional punch to its dietary intake, you can sprinkle its regular dry dog kibble with home-cooked wet meals, like meat or vegetables.
+To add punch to its dietary intake, you can sprinkle its regular dry dog kibble with home-cooked wet meals, like meat or vegetables.

 However, make sure that these aren’t seasoned.